- The drug that is used naturally in consumed food __ caffeine.

 Light consumers drink about one cup of coffee a day, equivalent to approximately 180 mg of caffeine.
 Moderate consumers drink 2-3 cups of coffee per day, which is 360-540 mg.
 Excessive customers drink more than 3 cups of coffee a day, i.e. over 540 mg per day.

 Some factors are affected at caffeine content such as:

-- Coffee beans types: Several varieties of coffee beans are available which can naturally contain various amounts of caffeine.
+- Coffee beans types: Several varieties of coffee beans are available which can naturally contain varying amounts of caffeine.

 - Darker roasts have less caffeine than lighter roasts but a richer smell is the darker roasts.

-- The content of caffeine varies considerably between regular coffee, espresso, instant coffee and decaf coffee.
+- The content of caffeine varies considerably between regular drinks, coffee, espresso, instant coffee, and decaf coffee.